viniciusban/awesomemess.com/index.md

   - It is better to be silent and thought a fool, than to speak and remove all doubt — Silvan Engel
   - An evolving system increases its complexity unless work is done to reduce it — Meir Lehman
   - It turns out that style matters in programming for the same reason that it matters in writing.
 It makes for better reading — Douglas Crockford
-  - Software being "Done" is like lawn being "Mowed" — Jim Benson
+  - Software being \"Done\" is like lawn being \"Mowed\" — Jim Benson
 ---